Buying a property from a developer

 buying a property?

-We provide a complete legal service related to the purchase or sale of a property, including a reservation contract and a lawyer’s escrow.
+We provide a complete legal service related to the purchase or sale of real estate, including a reservation contract and a lawyer’s escrow.
 We can also help with land registry and taxes.
 We can handle it quickly and flawlessly so you don’t have to worry about a thing.
 You can pay after the service has been provided.

 I want to help